PY1CX/Ararinha-QRP-Triband/README.md

 * LM386 amplifier circuit: There is a missing electrolytic capacitor between the LM386 pin 5 and the Headphone output.
 Can be any capacitor from 10uf to 470uf with at least 16v.

-* The 78L05 on the V1.0 board has pin 1 and pin 3 changed.
-Correct on V2.0 schematic
+* The 78L05's on the V1.0 board has pin 1 and pin 3 changed.
+Corrected on V2.0 schematic

 * 4:1 xformer is inverted in both RF Mixer and RF Pre sheets.
 Needs to be corrected.
 In V1.0 you can just rotate it 180 degrees.

 * R32 (2k2 resistor on RF Pre) is wrong placed, just replace it with a 0R resistor for V1.0 board

+* CWKey isn't routed to any connector

 ### A 3D preview of the 4 layer board for the Ararinha 6 Project